kralamoure/retroproto/README.md

 # d1proto

 `d1proto` is a library that implements the network protocol of Dofus 1, for communication between server and client.
-It defines the Id and structure of the protocol messages, and it provides functionality for their serialization and deserialization.
+It defines the id and structure of the protocol messages, and it provides functionality for their serialization and deserialization.

 ## Requirements: